-Doulas are often asked by partners, “Will you take my place, what will I do?”
+As a doula I often discuss with partners their concerns over the doula ‘taking their place’ in labor, listening to concerns and worry that they will not be the one providing support.
+Have you wondered about this dynamic as well?
+As a trained birth professional my focus is to work with each of my families prior to labor not only to identify their goals, but to talk about each person’s role, how we will all be working together as a team.
 While mom is the one that has to get the baby out, the doula is there just as much to support the partner during the labor and birthing process.
-The doula’s role is to communicate with the partner to understand their desired level of involvement prior to the onset of labor.
-As labor unfolds the doula will encourage the partner to be more confident in providing support, helping them know just the right place to apply pressure, know just the right things to say.
+As labor unfolds I encourage the partner to be more confident in providing support, helping them know just the right place to apply pressure, and the right things to say.

 "Angela was my first experience with a doula for the birth of my first child.
 Deciding to hire a doula was absolutely the right decision for us.
 Angela took the pressure off of me to be an expert in a world I knew little about.
 We prepared, researches, listened to podcast but still, there were many unknowns going into the birthing process.
 Angela worked closely with is before to make a plan we were all comfortable with.

 I am forever grateful for her during the labor of our child.
 She made it possible for me to grab food, take a quick nap, or update our family.
 Her interactions with hospital staff and our family was friendly and professional.
 She has even made herself available to help with breastfeeding after the birth.

 I’d highly recommend getting a doula and going with Angela.
 Our wonderful hospital delivery experience would have been totally different without her.
 It’s the best money I’ve spent!"